wmx11/modiggo-website/src/content/payment-plans/master.md

 ---
 order: 3
 label: Master
 labelDescription: When you have medium-high complexity requests, requirements, and a consistent workload.
+More suited for SaaS, Web3 applications, e-commerce solutions, and complex web apps.
 price: 9999
 priceDescription: Pause or cancel anytime. <br/> <strong>3 months of ~12 hours/month (valued $3,240) free support & maintenance after termination.</strong>
 paymentLink: